 In humans, milk thistle is a great choice to help with liver issues.
 And, some studies have found similar effects in dogs.

 For some dogs, milk thistle could help with liver problems.
-But, for others it may have no affect.
+But, for others it may have no effect.

 Milk Thistle Dosage for Dogs

-The correct dosage of milk thistle for your dog will depend on your breed, and the size of your dog.
+The correct dosage of milk thistle for your dog will depend on your dog’s breed and size.

 Small dogs will need much smaller doses of medication than larger dogs.